treeebooor/object-remove/README.md

  </p>

 ## Results
 The following are some results of the system.
-We have a green bounding box for the user object selection and the final inpainted results.
+The user selected bounding box is shown along with the masked image and inpainted final result.

 <p align ="center">
   <img src="/img/example1.png" width="1000" />
   <em></em>